 What is Jewish Honey Cake?

-There are many types of honey cake recipes around the world, but the Jewish honey cake is a rather simple one that is baked as a loaf in most cases or round in a bundt pan.
-This cake doesn't have any layers, frosting or many decorations, it has a rustic simple look but the taste is so good.
+Amid various honey cake recipes globally, the Jewish version stands out with its simplicity, commonly baked as a loaf or bundt.
+Layerless, frosting-free, and minimally decorated, this rustic cake boasts an incredibly delightful taste.
 The cake is non-dairy dessert (parve) that fits the rich heavy holiday eve meal that contains meat.
 This cake reminds me of home while I celebrate the holidays with my family.
 We like to have it before and after Yom Kippur fast and during Sukkot too.
-Obviously it's delicious all year round but usually most people will bake it for the high holidays in the beginning of the Jewish year.
+Delicious year-round, yet commonly baked for the Jewish high holidays at the year's start.

 Ingredients